geerlingguy/beowulf-ai-cluster/README.md

 >
 > `sudo apt-get install avahi-daemon`

-Then run the benchmarking playbook inside this directory:
+Then run the Ansible playbook inside this directory:

 ```
 ansible-playbook main.yml